weslen02/linux-Ubuntu-Bash-Color/README.md

 ![enter image description here](https://raw.githubusercontent.com/weslen02/linux-Ubuntu-Bash-Color/master/img/userImg/01.png)

-3. For me these edits work, when you finish the edits, save the file and restart bash.ls
+3. For me these edits work!
+When you finish the edits, save the file and restart bash.
+Save: (button) Esc to exit the insert, and :x to save.

 ![enter image description here](https://raw.githubusercontent.com/weslen02/linux-Ubuntu-Bash-Color/master/img/userImg/02.png)